rawandrahhal/reading-notes/read03.md

-# reading-notes
+# Reading-notes
-#summery of HTML frome rawand
+# Summery of HTML frome rawand

 HTML: it is a hyper text markeup language.